icyJoseph/use-reactive-local-storage/README.md

 };
 ```

-A naive implementation might look like the above snippet.
+A naive implementation might look like the snippet above.
 Clearing the key if it changes during its current use, and always setting a new value when state changes.

 When write to the `localStorage`, we serialize our data.
 When we write to it, we deserialize it.